Peter Hall (director): Opera

 Peter Hall was also an internationally celebrated opera director.
 His first experience was in 1957, directing The Moon and Sixpence by John Gardner at Sadler's Wells.
 He was able to play the piano well enough to read opera scores.
 His first major project was Schoenberg's Moses und Aron at Covent Garden, which led on to further productions at that house.

 Hall worked at many of the world's leading houses as well as Royal Opera House, including the Metropolitan Opera in New York, Houston Grand Opera, Los Angeles Opera, Lyric Opera of Chicago and the Bayreuth Festival where he, with conductor Georg Solti, directed Wagner's Ring Cycle (Der Ring des Nibelungen) in 1983 to honour the centenary of the composer's death.
 The production was played until 1986.
 Hall staged the world premieres of Michael Tippett's The Knot Garden (1970) and New Year (1989).
 He had a close relationship with the Glyndebourne Festival where he was artistic director from 1984 to 1990, directing more than twenty productions including the Mozart/Da Ponte operas.
-His production of Benjamin Britten's A Midsummer Night's Dream (1981) was revived nine times, most recently 35 years after its premiere, in August 2016.
+His production of Benjamin Britten's A Midsummer Night's Dream (1981) was revived many times, most recently 44 years after its premiere, in Autumn 2025.
 Hall also directed Albert Herring by Benjamin Britten, Cavalli's La Calisto, Monteverdi's Il ritorno d'Ulisse in patria and Gluck's Orfeo ed Euridice (all with Janet Baker); L'incoronazione di Poppea and Carmen – both with his then wife, Maria Ewing, with whom he also staged a celebrated Salome (The Royal Opera London and L.A.
 Opera) in 1986.
 Opera magazine noted Hall's characteristics as (in relation to La Cenerentola at Glyndebourne) "dignity and emotional veracity", recalling that "he would always insist that 'the singers, like actors, played off each other'".